 Dow, Derek A. Safeguarding the public health: a history of the New Zealand Department of Health.
 Wellington: Victoria University Press, in association with the Ministry of Health and with the assistance of the Historical Branch, Dept of Internal Affairs, 1995.

 New Zealand Child and Youth Epidemiology Service.
 The health of Pacific children and young people in New Zealand.
 Dunedin.
 University of Otago, 2008.
 PDF

 New Zealand Mortality Review Data Group.
 Child and youth mortality review committee: 13th data report 2012–16.
 Dunedin: University of Otago, 2018.
 PDF

 Public Health Advisory Committee.
 The best start in life: achieving effective action on child health and wellbeing.
 Wellington: Ministry of Health, 2010.

 Simpson J. and others.
-Te ohonga ake: the health of Māori children and young people in New Zealand series two.
+Te ohonga ake: the health status of Māori children and young people in New Zealand series two.
 Dunedin: University of Otago, 2017.
 PDF